JowaDev/interview/README.md

 ### Prerequisites

-Ensure that you have Docker and Docker Compose installed on your machine.
+Ensure that you have Docker Desktop installed on your machine.

 ### Running the Application